How to Create GCP Schedule Job with Terraform

 }

-For the above credentials, below are few steps to create a service account has minimal role to perform below GCP operation.
+For the above credentials, below are a few steps to create a service account with the minimal role to perform the GCP operation.

-• go to the GCP Roles page, create a new custom role with bigquery.job.create permission.
+- Go to the GCP Roles page and create a new custom role with

-• go to the IAM service account page, create new service account and then assign the previous custom role.
+bigquery.job.createpermission. - Go to the IAM Service Account page, create a new service account, and then assign the custom role you created.

-• once the service account created, go to the KEYS tab and click ADD KEY to create new JSON key and save locally so above credentials can lookup
+- Once the service account is created, go to the KEYS tab and click

-Here, we're using the GCP cloud bucket to store the terraform state file, this is similar to share the code within the team so we can deploy same infrastructure no matter who runs it.
+Here, we're using a GCP Cloud Storage bucket to store the Terraform state file.
+This is similar to sharing the code within the team so that the same infrastructure is deployed no matter who runs it.

 terraform {